schustischuster/evoGE/compAnalysis/README.md

 ### Investigate the relationship between samples

 The following function will perform hierarchical clustering based on expression distances from pairwise comparisons of angiosperm and mammalian organ transcriptomes.
-It allows to perform Principal Component Analysis (PCA) of protein-coding gene expression levels from 7,003 1-1 orthologs conserved across all analysed angiosperm species, and will calculate intra-organ Pearson correlations between *Arabidopsis thaliana* and the other species:
+It allows to perform Principal Component Analysis (PCA) of protein-coding gene expression levels from 17,445 1-1 orthologs in
+Brassicaceae, and from 7,003 1-1 orthologs conserved across all analysed angiosperm species.
+It also allows to calculate intra-organ Pearson correlations between *Arabidopsis thaliana* and the other species:

 * `makeCompAnylsis(dataset = c("Brawand", "DevSeq"), expr_estimation = c("TPM", "counts"), coefficient = c("pearson", "spearman"), devseq_spec = c("Brassicaceae", "all"), data_norm = c("intra-organ", "inter-organ"))`